 Neither is ideal!

-Let’s talk about that!
-Click here to learn how to stop the barking and lunging on walks.
+Instead, let's learn how to stop the barking and lunging on walks without punishment.